Law Clerk Program

 If you are applying to multiple courts supported by the Courts Administration Service (Federal Court of Appeal, Federal Court, Court Martial Appeal Court of Canada and Tax Court of Canada), reference letters should be addressed “To the Honourable Justices.”

-They should be signed and, if possible, printed on official letterhead.
+They should be signed and, if possible, submitted on official letterhead.
 Preferably, your letters of reference will be submitted by professors of law or legal professionals who have supervised your work.

-Please note that only the first three reference letters received will be considered.
 If applying to more than one Court, be aware that the same reference letter will be shared among the Courts.
-Multiple reference letters written to individual Courts by the same referee will not be considered; only the first letter received from each of the three referees will be uploaded to the application.
+Multiple reference letters written to individual Courts by the same referee will not be considered.

-You are responsible for submitting a complete online application by January 11, 2021.
-This includes the documents you are responsible for - cover letter, C.V., writing sample and undergraduate/graduate transcripts.
+You are responsible for submitting a complete online application by 5pm EST on January 16, 2024.
+This includes the documents you are responsible for - cover letter, C.V., writing sample and undergraduate transcripts.
 You will not be penalized if your official law school transcript or letters of reference are late.
-However, be aware that your application cannot be processed and submitted for consideration until all necessary documentation has been received, including the official law school transcript and reference letters.
+However, be aware that your application cannot be processed until all necessary documentation has been received, including the official law school transcript and reference letters.
+Judges will only access applications that contain all of the necessary documents.

-Once a law clerk has been hired for the CMACC, the candidates who were interviewed will be informed that the process is complete.
+Once all the law clerks have been hired, you will be informed that the process is complete.